If you die before you take your deferred benefits

 There are no survivor’s pensions payable for Additional Regular Contributions (ARCs) paid before 1 April 2014, unless you specifically paid extra to provide them.
 Any membership purchased through LGPS added years (before 1 April 2008) will be included in the calculation of children’s pensions but will only be included for surviving partner’s pensions if you were married, cohabiting or in a civil partnership with them while you were still paying in.

-If you have GMP protection then a surviving widow is entitled to receive this protection in the calculation of a surviving partner’s pension.
+If you have Guaranteed Minimum Pension protection, then a surviving spouse or civil partner is entitled to receive this protection in the calculation of a surviving partner’s pension.
 Widowers and civil partners will only receive GMP protection in the calculation of pension benefits built-up between 6 April 1988 and 6 April 1997.

 Trivially commuting survivor’s pensions